Why I moved my gynecology practice to Premier Women’s Care of Southwest Florida

 by Richard D Murray, MD, FACOG

 After 20 plus years as a solo, independent gynecologist in Ft.
-Myers, I am thrilled to be joining the outstanding team of providers at Premier Women’s Care of Southwest Florida along with my entire staff.
+Myers, I am thrilled to be joining the outstanding team of women’s health professionals at Premier Women’s Care of Southwest Florida along with my entire staff.

 The benefits to my patients are many.
 While I will continue the individualized care that made my practice successful, my patients will now enjoy earlier and lunchtime appointments, in-house mammography including 3-D mammography, and online scheduling.
 Most importantly, they will save tremendous amounts of time and money with the new convenience of in-office procedures.
 And their medical records will easily transfer to Premier Women’s Care of Southwest Florida’s Ft.
 Myers office.